j-dublon/twinkl/src/docs/ADRs/tailwindCSS-for-styling.md

 #### Bootstrap

 A widely used CSS framework that offers pre-designed components and grid systems.
-It promotes a consistent design language, but it can be restrictive and may lead to a "generic" look if not customized extensively.
+It promotes a consistent design language, but it can be restrictive and also may include lots of unused styles in production builds.

 #### Vanilla CSS